Series Editors: Seth Kahn, West Chester University, and Sue Doe, Colorado State University

 Precarity & Contingency publishes scholarship—broadly construed to include empirical (both quantitative and qualitative), historical, and critical/theoretical projects—on precarious academic labor.
 While our focus is primarily on academic labor in higher education, we encourage projects that expand their scopes to include other labor issues on campuses (including K-12) and/or precarity in labor sectors outside education.
 We encourage new visions of/innovations in leadership in the academic environment that might more effectively address current labor crises.
-We also encourage projects that explore intersections of academic labor activism with other forms of activism, such as LGBTQA, gender, race equality, and environmentalism, among others.
+We also encourage projects that explore intersections of academic labor activism with other forms of activism, such as LGBTQA, gender, race equality, ability/disability activism, and environmentalism, among others.

 We invite monographs and edited collections in both linear (print) and multimodal/hypertextual formats.
 Proposals for edited collections should address how the collection works as a whole to advance an argument or set of concepts, while being clear about how individual chapters contribute to that larger project.
 We do not expect all contributors to agree, that is, but we do expect editors to be clear about the overarching project and the rationale for compiling it.

-Our plan is to release one title annually.
+Our goal is to release one title annually.
 Although you’re welcome to submit proposals and talk to us about ideas at any time, we plan to limit our initial review period to September of each year.

 Please view our submissions guidelines on the WAC Clearinghouse.

 We ask that authors follow the latest edition of the MLA guide.

 Submit proposals at the WAC Clearinghouse submissions portal at https://submissions.colostate.edu.